Martín Payares

-Martín Enrique Payares Campo (born 27 March 1995) is a Colombian football player who plays as defender for El Paso Locomotive in the USL Championship.
+Martín Enrique Payares Campo (born 27 March 1995) is a Colombian football player who plays as defender for Deportes Quindío in the Categoría Primera B.

 Career

 Payares played with various clubs in his native Colombia between 2014 and 2021, including Cortuluá, Orsomarso, Deportivo Pasto, Santa Fe, Patriotas and Atlético Bucaramanga.

 On 21 December 2021, it was announced that Payares had joined USL Championship side El Paso Locomotive for their 2022 season.

+He later returned to Colombian football with Tigres and Internacional Bogotá, before joining Unión Magdalena for the 2025 season.
+On 4 July 2025, Payares moved abroad again, signing with Bolivian club Nacional Potosí of the FBF División Profesional.

+On 1 January 2026, Payares returned to Colombia as a free agent, joining Categoría Primera B club Deportes Quindío.